utxostack/utxo-stack-doc/docs/da-layer.md

 Data Availability (DA) layer solves the data availability problem in a trust-minimized way by leveraging the data availability sampling protocol.

-The UTXO Stack DA layer uses a light client data sampling approach to solve the data availability problem.
-Therefor Light clients are able to know whether the data is actually available.
-Because if they know that the data is available, they know there will likely be a honest full node who has seen and checked it, and will broadcast a fraud proof if it’s incorrect/fraudulent.
+The UTXO Stack DA layer leverages light clients to perform data sampling.
+Therefore, light client nodes constantly sample data shares from full nodes and broadcast shares if they are valid.
+If there are enough light clients in the network, we can be confident that an honest full node can collect enough shares to reconstruct the full data.

 UTXO Stack and RGB++ provide an exit strategy in case of a DA attack, as detailed in the [DA exit](./da-exit.md) documentation.
 Although the asset security does not depend solely on the security of the DA layer, using the DA layer still has some advantages: